Turtlehead Plants (Chelone glabra) Quick Facts:

 Turtlehead thrives in part shade, in USDA zone 3-8.
 It prefers moisture from medium to wet and a good composted leaf mulch, particularly in sunny areas.

 This plant likes wet, rich, humusy soil such as found in swampy areas and along streams.
 It adapts to clay, sand, or woodland soil as long as there is adequate moisture.

 This is a slow growing, clump forming, leafy stemmed plant and might not flower from seed until the second year of growth.
 For most of the growing season, Chelone glabra plants are unremarkable, but they really come into their own late in the season, providing fall color in the perennial border or native garden.

-Seeds may be also planted outside during fall.
+Seeds may be planted outside during fall.
 The seeds will take several months to germinate (even up to one year).
 Otherwise, the seeds require 120 day cold stratification.
 See our seed page for more information on seeds.